 Programs implemented by the Music & Entertainment Division aim to foster the success of local musicians and the live music scene in Austin.
 Musician compensation and professional development for the greater industry are the two main areas of focus.
 Please visit our Events page for additional event based programs.

-Daybird Local Live Music Series Program - Lineup and venue annoucements Fall 2019
+Daybird Local Live Music Series Program

 The Daybird Local Live Music Series is partnership with Visit Austin and local venues to promote and create live music experiences featuring Austin musicians during earlier hours for visitors and locals alike.
 For more information, contact the Music & Entertainment Division directly at 512-974-1000.